Jad-tech-ui/piano-tiles-auto-clicker/README.md

 # mouse.position = (1170, 725) # Fourth
 ```
 5) Save and run the python file and let it do the rest.
+6) To stop the program, simply force the mouse towards the right side of the screen